 Information Technology Services Management (ITSM): Includes delivery of services consisting of secure and non-secure fixed voice communications, wireless voice, data and video connectivity services, video conferencing services.
 Provides infrastructure support, including the design, installation, and maintenance of special circuits/systems in support of life safety/security systems and monitoring/control systems.
 Provides Collaboration and Messaging including services and tools for the workforce to communicate and share.
 Provides Application and Web-hosting operations and management services required to support web and application hosting.
-Provides for IT Operations Centers including systems and processes necessary to allow customers to have seamless access to IT applications and solutions.
-Provides Desktop Management Support for end-user hardware and software services and tools.
-Includes Service Desk Support, Continuity of Operations (COOP) and Disaster Recovery support, requirements and training for common-user software applications, Information Assurance, and Multimedia/Visual Information.
+Provides for IT Operations Centers including systems and processes necessary to allow customers to have seamless access to IT applications (COOP) and Disaster Desktop Management Support, requirements and training for common-user software applications, Information Assurance, and Multimedia/Visual Information.
 Provides printing, publication, and duplication services.